tmpmachine/blog-posts/pacolemon/rop-devlogs/3-target-time-balancing.md

 for i = 1:N, i != j
   targetTime[i] = targetTime[i] + minutesToDistribute * ( ratio[i] / remainingRatio )
 ```
-Where `remainingRatio` and `minutesToDistribute` are the remaining ratio and remaining progress of `task[j]` if it were at 100% ROP.
+Where `remainingRatio` is the remaining ROP and `minutesToDistribute` is the added progress at 100% ROP substracted by added progress of `task[j]`.
 These values can be retrieved with the following equation :
 ```
 remainingRatio = 100 - ratio[j]
 minutesToDistribute = ( addedMinutes *  ( remainingRatio / 100 ) ) / ( ratio[j] / 100 )